Rules are getting much easier than before

 This is why the acquisition of real estate in the Republic of Belarus is considered as an inviting, safe and profitable investment.

 At the beginning of 2014, the price for apartments and houses located in the center of Minsk were from $1500 – $2500 per square meter.
+For luxury homes I would recommend checking out Brooks Construction.
 Real estate prices in other minor cities like Mogilev, Grodno, Brest, Vitebsk, Gomel were significantly lower than in Minsk.
 The Average price per square meter in Mogilev is approximately $900.

 Who can buy property in Belarus?